OlintoYale/NCBI_rentrez/README.md

 RunParameters: Is the collection of the run static parameters: Wetlab assay, instrument type, software, pangolin version, Read Type, Number of Samples, number of Lanes, Chemistry , index adapters and the date of the run.

-Rcovidseq-summary: Is the collecton of the dynamic variables: sample_IDs, lineage, scorpion_call, num_actg, num_n, pass/fail.
+Rcovidseq_summary: Is the collecton of the dynamic variables: sample_IDs, lineage, scorpion_call, num_actg, num_n, pass/fail.